All Collections

 In this article, I will provide you with some tips on how to come up with a reasonable fee for clear aligner therapy.

-Start by considering all the factors that affect your profit:
+Start by considering all the factors that affect your costs:

 1. Consider the cost of materials and equipment